 In 2012, my husband, Michael Poignand, and I formed our own ensemble, Anthem Theatre Company, with the help and enthusiasm of dear old friends, Johnny Kinsman and Lindsay McConchie.
 We moved our Anthem venture to Boston from New York in April 2013, so that the four of us could be a part of this city's ever-growing arts-rich culture, and to expand on our mission: to create excellent work that compels audiences to seek out more theatrical experiences, and to make it a part of their lives.

 Seeking artistic, working-director mentors in the Boston area, I gained a coveted spot in the Boston University MFA Directing program in the Artistic Director track, and am now a proud graduate of BU's CFA Class of '16, as well as the recipient of a Master's Certificate in Arts Administration.
 My path since then has been one of daily revelations about my work as a total artist.
 Ever-synthesizing the tools I've gathered in my educational endeavors and my artistic life as a director, my deepest interest is in exploring how education and art, acting and directing, voice and movement, community and the individual, intersect.

-I am currently an adjunct professor at Salem State University, teaching subjects like Directing, Dramatic Criticism, Voice and Public Speaking, and I work as a freelance director and audition coach each season.
-(Current show: Caryl Churchill's Blue Kettle and Here We Go at Commonwealth Shakespeare Company.)
+I am currently an adjunct professor at Salem State University, teaching subjects like Directing, Dramatic Criticism, Voice, Dialects and Public Speaking, and I work as a freelance director and audition coach each season.
 Check out the rest of this site for more information on my directing and teaching work--or better yet, contact me!
 I'd love to bring your story to the stage.